 Health concerns for transgender people

-Know the important health issues transgender people face, and get tips for taking charge of your health.By Mayo Clinic Staff
+Understand common health concerns for transgender and gender-diverse people, and get tips for maintaining good health.By Mayo Clinic Staff

-- Negative social attitudes and disapproval (social stigma) toward transgender people
+- Negative attitudes and disapproval toward transgender and gender-diverse people.
+This is sometimes called social stigma.

-- Abuse, harassment, neglect, rejection or unfair treatment (discrimination) of transgender people
+- Discrimination, abuse, harassment, neglect, rejection or unfair treatment of transgender and gender-diverse people.

-For example, minority stress is linked to transgender people seeking out less preventive care and screenings than that of cisgender people of similar ages, whose gender identity and expression match the sex they were assigned at birth.
-This might be due to a lack of gender-related insurance coverage, being refused care, difficulty finding a doctor with expertise in transgender care or fear of discrimination in a health care setting.
+Gender minority stress is linked to transgender and gender-diverse people seeking preventive health care and health screenings less often than do other people.
+This might be due to a lack of insurance coverage, being refused care, difficulty finding a health care provider with expertise in transgender care or fear of discrimination in a health care setting.

-In addition, because of minority stress, transgender people are at risk of:
+Because of gender minority stress, transgender people may be at higher risk of:

-- Mental health problems, such as depression, anxiety and suicidal thoughts
+- Mental health problems, such as depression, anxiety and thoughts of suicide.

 What you can do

 Make health care a priority